zxphyrx/highway/app/views/guides/custom-keycaps.md

 ### Ever wanted to spice up your keyboard/Hackpad/fidget toy/where ever you have a keyboard switch?
 Try making your own custom keycaps! <br/>
 This short guide will go over my process of making **custom keycaps** for my Highway projects (as well as going over some handy CAD commands)
+> encoder knob tutorial also included at the end :3 <br/>

 > guide by @egg_splats! check out my other keyboard-related projects, [the Biblically Accurate Keyboard](https://github.com/hunkegg/biblicallyaccuratekeyboard) and [the Engipad](https://github.com/hunkegg/engipad) <br/>
 >